MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/spring-apps/management.md

 ms.subservice: caf-scenario-spring-apps
 ---

-# Operational considerations for the Azure Spring Apps landing zone accelerator
+# Management operations for the Azure Spring Apps landing zone accelerator

 Patience is a virtue!